As W. D. Gann said, “I found that over 90% of the traders who go into the market without knowledge or study usually lose in the end.”

 ? = Smoothing Factor =

-Conclusion: We have covered some of the key indicators used to predict the market movements.
-When it comes to the usage of Technical Indicators, a fine balance has to be maintained.
+We have covered some of the key indicators used to predict the market movements.
+When it comes to the usage of technical indicators, a fine balance has to be maintained.
 We would love to have an indicator which responds quickly and gives early market signals.
 But then, such indicators also have the possibility of throwing false signals and increasing risk.
 So a fine balance has to be maintained.
-Longer Moving Averages have slower movements as compared to shorter moving averages which generate relatively more signals.
+Longer moving averages have slower movements as compared to shorter moving averages which generate relatively more signals.
 But then again, while longer moving averages do not help in early entries or exits, shorter averages might also raise false signals.

 Need a line of credit but don’t know where to start?
 Check out our credit card reviews section where we will help you narrow down the options to only the ones that best fit your needs.